ŻarkiBorough of Żarki, Myszków District, Śląskie Voivodship

 No GPR surveys were conducted.

-The LIDAR survey is not helpful, due to the very volatile ground in this location.
+The LIDAR survey is not relevant due to a volatile ground.

-An aerial photography query was conducted, resulting in obtaining a photograph from September 1943.
+An aerial photography query was conducted, resulting in obtaining a picture from September 1943.

 Contact and cooperation